zowe/docs-site/docs/user-guide/sdks-using.md

     - To define versioning for Python packages, specify versions or version ranges in a `requirements.txt` file checked-in to your project.
 For more information, see [pip install](https://pip.pypa.io/en/stable/cli/pip_install/) in the pip documentation.

-### Install Node.js and Pyhton SDK from online registry
+### Install Node.js and Python SDK from online registry

 Download and install the packages.